Hong Kong Air Pollutant Emission Inventory

-Making reference to international developments and technological advancement, we have been updating the methodologies to compile emission inventory including the collection of most updated data with an aim to provide a better support to the management of air quality.
-Whenever the compilation methodology is updated, new activity data are collated, or errors in the estimates are identified, we will follow international practice to update the emission inventory and to revise the emission inventory for past years as far as practicable based on the updated methods and data to enable consistent and reliable emission trend analysis to be made.
+Making reference to international developments and technological advancement, we have been updating the methodologies to compile emission inventories including the collection of most updated data with an aim to provide a better support to the management of air quality.
+Whenever the compilation methodology is updated, new activity data are collated, or errors in the estimates are identified, we will follow international practice to update the emission inventory and to revise the emission inventories for past years as far as practicable based on the updated methods and data to enable consistent and reliable emission trend analysis to be made.
 Updates of the emission inventories are listed in the Summary of Updates to the Emission Inventory.
-Major updates in recent years are highlighted below :
+Major updates to the emission inventories in recent years are highlighted below.

 - EPD commissioned a comprehensive study on the marine emission inventory in 2008, which was completed in 2012.
 The study collected extensive local vessel activity data and reviewed the latest emission compilation methodologies of advanced places such as the Port of Los Angeles of the USA.
 The study concluded that these latest emission compilation methodologies can provide more realistic estimates of marine emissions.
-Based on the study findings, we updated the previous emission inventory for marine vessels.
+Based on the study findings, we updated the previous emission inventories for marine vessels.
 The updated emissions from vessels were higher than the previous ones.

 - EPD have been conducting emission measurements for on-road vehicles by means of remote sensing equipment and advanced portable emission measurement systems (PEMS).
 The measurements have provided a more robust basis for us to estimate vehicle emissions.
 They have also found that vehicles with inadequate maintenance, e.g. LPG vehicles with worn-out catalytic converters, could emit considerably above their normal levels.
 We made use of the findings to update our vehicle emission estimation model and compile the vehicle emission inventory.